circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 A credential application is sent from the wallet to the issuer before issuance.
 It contains the recipient identifier and other information required for issuance.
 This follows the DIF Credential Manifest Spec.

+What follows is a JSON object containing the same contents as a Verifiable Presentation in JWT form; there is no proof object, because it would be signed and transmitted as a JWT.

 ```json
 {
   "@context": ["https://www.w3.org/2018/credentials/v1"],